-409 5.3 Age of the crosscutting channel and constraints on Lake Cucao's vertical displacement

-410 history

-- Coastal areas on subduction zones are known to be prone to vertical deformation throughout the - seismic cycle (Wesson et al., 2015).
-The CE 1960 Great Chilean Earthquake caused the area - around Lake Cucao to subside co-seismically by ~1 m (Plafker and Savage, 1970), which put - Lake Cucao into an intertidal position, if the lake level was not already in the intertidal zone - 415 before.
-The subsidence of ~1 m may have intensified the tidal currents, which would explain the - limited post-CE 1960 sedimentation in all but the most distal coring sites.
-The tidal currents - 417 entering the lake during high tide are continuing to form the intertidal delta, the crosscutting - channel and the mega-ripples.
-Given that the sedimentary record below the CE 1960 tsunami - deposit appears to have stable accumulation rates, we argue that the vertical position of the river - channel in relation to the relative sea level is probably at an extreme low at present in respect to - 421 the last 4300 yrs.
+497 5.3 Age of the crosscutting channel and constraints on Lake Cucao's vertical 498 displacement history 499 Coastal areas on subduction zones are known to be prone to vertical deformation 500 throughout the seismic cycle (Wesson et al., 2015).
+The CE 1960 Great Chilean Earthquake caused the area around Lake Cucao to subside co-seismically by ~1 m 501 502 (Plafker and Savage, 1970), which put Lake Cucao into an intertidal position, if the 503 lake level was not already in the intertidal zone before.
+The subsidence of ~1 m may 504 have intensified the tidal currents, which would explain the limited post-CE 1960 505 sedimentation in all but the most distal coring sites.
+The tidal currents entering the 506 lake during high tide are continuing to form the intertidal delta, the crosscutting 507 channel and the mega-ripples.
+Given that the sedimentary record below the CE 1960 508 tsunami deposit appears to have stable accumulation rates, we argue that the vertical 509 position of the river channel in relation to the relative sea level is probably at an 510 extreme low at present in respect to the last 4300 yrs.
+511 If the channel would be a recently formed feature, it would truncate the mostly 512 parallel to sub-parallel internal reflectors of seismic unit U2.
+This is not the case; all 513 internal reflectors, R1 to R5, in U2 converge towards the channel (Fig. 2c), which 514 indicates that intertidal currents were active at least episodically during the period 515 represented by the sedimentary infill visible on sub-bottom profiles.
+This constrains the net vertical displacement of Lake Cucao in the last 4300 yrs to a narrow window 516 around its current position.
+517 518 Additionally, river channels play a primary role in connecting the ocean with coastal lakes during tsunami inundation (Kempf et al., 2017, 2015).
+Consequently, regardless 519 520 of the exact position of the coastline and river channel migrations, Lake Cucao may 521 have been a reliable tsunami recorder with relatively stable sensitivity to tsunami 522 inundation in the past 4300 yrs and potentially longer.
+523 5.4 Identifying tsunami deposits in the Lake Cucao sedimentary record 524 The clastic layers share similar sedimentary characteristics to the tsunami deposit of CE 1960.
+However, other causative processes must be excluded before a tsunami 525 526 origin can be assigned.
+Tsunami deposits have several sedimentary characteristics, 527 most are site-specific, and few are unique to tsunami deposits.
+For example, 528 landwards thinning and landward fining sand sheets can be produced by storm surges 529 and tsunamis alike (Kortekaas and Dawson, 2007).
+However, the relatively distant 530 inland location (~1.3 km between ocean and lake) makes storm deposition in Lake 531 Cucao unlikely.
+While storms occur on the south central Chilean coast, the tropical 532 cyclones with the potential to create deposits kilometres inland and in coastal lakes, 533 have not been documented and are unlikely to happen, even under strong El Niño 534 conditions (Fedorov et al., 2010).
+Excluding competing hypotheses for the formation of similar layers is equally 535 536 valuable.
+For Lake Cucao we can, for example, exclude flood turbidites, which are not uncommon in Chilean lakes (e.g. Van Daele et al., 2019), because upstream 537

-record only includes the CE 1960 event and is not especially listed here.
-Documented history reveals three more large events in CE1575, 1737, 1837 (Cisternas et al., 2005; Lomnitz, 2004).
-Lacustrine turbidites from the Chilean lake district give paleoseismic evidence (Moernaut et al., 2018, 2014).
-The paleotsunami records from Maullín (Cisternas et al., 2005) and Lake Huelde (Kempf et al., 2017) offer the direct comparisons between tsunami deposits.
-The age of cO is here corrected by 330 yrs because of the regular organic-rich lacustrine sediment between cN and cO in core Pos06 (in contrast to core Pos04 for which the age-depth model was made).

-If the channel would be a recently formed feature, it would truncate the mostly parallel to subparallel internal reflectors of seismic unit U2.
-This is not the case; all internal reflectors, R1 to R5, in U2 converge towards the channel (Fig. 2c), which indicates that intertidal currents were active at least episodically during the period represented by the sedimentary infill visible on subbottom profiles.
-This constrains the net vertical displacement of Lake Cucao in the last 4300 yrs to a narrow window around its current position.

-Additionally, river channels play a primary role in connecting the ocean with coastal lakes during tsunami inundation (Kempf et al., 2017, 2015).
-Consequently, regardless of the exact position of the coastline and river channel migrations, Lake Cucao may have been a reliable tsunami recorder with relatively stable sensitivity to tsunami inundation in the past 4300 yrs and potentially longer.

-5.4 Identifying tsunami deposits in the Lake Cucao sedimentary record

-- The clastic layers share similar sedimentary characteristics to the tsunami deposit of CE 1960. - However, other causative processes must be excluded before a tsunami origin can be assigned.

-- Tsunami deposits have several sedimentary characteristics, most are site-specific, and few are - unique to tsunami deposits.
-For example, landwards thinning and landward fining sand sheets - can be produced by storm surges and tsunamis alike (Kortekaas and Dawson, 2007).
-However, - 447 the relatively distant inland location (~1.3 km between ocean and lake) makes storm deposition - in Lake Cucao unlikely.
-While storms occur on the south central Chilean coast, the tropical - cyclones with the potential to create deposits kilometres inland and in coastal lakes, have not - been documented and are unlikely to happen, even under strong El Niño conditions (Fedorov et - 451 al., 2010).